dsnas/Yume-Danpu/README.md

     <img src="https://img.shields.io/badge/YouTube-FF0000?logo=youtube&logoColor=f5f5f5" alt="YouTube"/></a>
 </p>
 <p>
-  Yume Danpu is currently in development by me, dsans, and migel8022, who made all the music.
+  Yume Danpu is currently in development by me, <strong>dsans</strong>, and <strong>migel8022</strong>, who made all the music.
 Updates may take a while because of school or other life matters.
   Also, this repository is updated regularly while we're working on it, not just when new versions are released.
 </p>